There are plenty of ways to make money with your blog, but not too many pay more for less work than sponsored posts.

 Disclaimer: This is a sponsored post by Brand Name.
 All opinions in this blog post are my own.

-Sponsored posts are a great way to make money with your blog because they don’t get in the way of other monetization strategies.
-Here are the main ways blogs make money:
+Sponsored posts are a great way to make money with your blog because they don’t get in the way of other blog monetization strategies.

 Cons: The downside is that payout rates are pretty low.

 Pros: You get paid a commission every time someone buys a product through your link.
-You can promote other peoples' products and never have to deal with creating one of your own nor dealing with customer service.
+You can promote other people’s products and never have to create one of your own or deal with customer service.